About

 Ailsa is represented by Jackie Kaiser at Westwood Creative Artists.

-Photo credit: Schae Photography
+Photo at the top: Schae Photography